atop – For Linux server performance analysis

 • Uses netatop kernel module to monitor TCP & UDP and network bandwidth.

-Once atop is launched, by default, it will show system activity for CPU, memory, swap, disks, and network in 10-second intervals.
 In addition, for each process and thread, you can analyze CPU utilization, memory consumption, disk I/O, priority, username, state, and even exit codes.

 atop - system & process monitor